AsaCapstone2016/asa/docs/testing.md

 lambda functions locally without the need to redeploy to our Cloudformation stack on every change, saving us a couple minutes every time we want to see our changes.

-    Warning: This is very much a hack and not meant to be production code

 The Testbench achieves this through the following steps:

     1. Wrapping our lambda functions in an express app